California Whistleblower & Retaliation Guide

 The list of possible wrongdoings is endless.
 Employers can engage in acts that constitute wage theft, endanger food safety, cheat the IRS, and which defraud the government into overpaying for goods and services.
 In these extreme situations, many employees decide to come forward and present objections to the illegal activity, thinking that their efforts to bring these important issues to the attention of their employers will be well received and that appropriate actions will be undertaken to stop the illegal activity from continuing.

-But, let’s face it—many corporations are much more interested in maximizing their own profits, as contrasted to doing the right thing.
+But, let’s face it — many corporations are much more interested in maximizing their own profits, as contrasted to doing the right thing.
 So, rather than fixing the problem, they decide to fix the objecting employee’s wagon.

 What should I do?
-With more frequency than one might expect, employees in California witness or experience conduct, behavior, and practices by their employer that violate important laws, public policies, regulations and statutes of the State of California or the United States.
-The good news is that more and more of these employees are coming forward and making complaints to their employers about the illegal activity.
+With more frequency than one might expect, employees in California witness or experience conduct, behavior, and practices by their employer that violate important laws, public policies, regulations, and statutes of the State of California or the United States.
+The good news is that more and more of these employees are coming forward and making complaints to their employers about illegal activity.

 In many instances, the illegal conduct is stopped in response to the complaint.
 In other instances, the employee may be subject to punishment for coming forward.
 In those situations, the employee may be entitled to significant damages.
 In fact, wrongfully terminated employees have recovered billions of dollars from employers on claims based on retaliation and other illegal activities.
 The Law Offices of Daniel Feder have recovered millions of dollars against employers based on retaliation claims.

-The first step in the process is to figure out whether nor not the employer’s conduct constitutes illegal activity.
+The first step in the process is to figure out whether or not the employer’s conduct constitutes illegal activity.
 After that, a decision needs to be made about whether or not to report the illegal activity, how to report it, to whom, and what to expect once the complaint is made.
-Further, the employee needs to know what action to take if the employee is subjected to retaliation for complaining about the illegal activity.
+Further, the employee needs to know what action to take if the employee is subjected to retaliation for complaining about illegal activity.